YipAnthony/BetterBulking/README.md

 ## Update Log

 #### 10/26: thoughts on React state hooks
 - In previous projects, I used the useState hook multiple times within a single component to create numerous states.
 These states only had one dimension (e.g., only array or only object) because it was recommended when I first learned about the useState hook.
 While this worked, the number of states became difficult to keep track of.
 For this project, I tried using states with multiple dimensions (e.g., the "selectedMeals" state is an array containing objects, containing arrays).
 This allowed me to have a single state to keep track of all the weekly meals and as a result I only needed one function to change the state.
-The biggest issue with this strategy was to design "pure functions" to prevent mutation of the previous state.
+- The biggest issue I ran into was when I noticed items were being added twice.
+Fortunately after hours of confusion, I finally discovered the purpose of double-rendering in React.StrictMode and the reason for designing "pure functions" to prevent mutation of the previous state.
 For example:
     ```javascript
     props.setSelectedMeals(prev =>{
             let output = [...prev]